 Overview of analysis

 All analyses will be conducted using DataSHIELD.
-For each cohort, we will first produce descriptive statistics for all exposures, outcomes and covariates.
-We will calculate bivariate associations between exposures at each time point and the outcome.
+For each cohort, we will first produce descriptive statistics for all urban environmental exposures, PND and the covariates.
+We will calculate bivariate associations between the urban environmental exposures and the outcome by in single exposure models fitted each exposure one-by-one at each time point seperately.
 We will test for non-linearity in exposure-outcome associations by binning the exposures into strata (e.g. 5 levels of exposure) and examining associations between these strata and the outcome at each time period.
 We will examine heterogeneity between cohorts in distributions and associations between study variables.

-Logistic regression will be used to estimate associations between (i) each environmental exposure and PND, and (ii) all environmental exposures together and PND.
+Logistic regression will be used to estimate associations between (i) each urban environmental exposure and PND, and (ii) all urban environmental exposures together and PND.
 To determine whether to include multiple indicators of each category of exposure we will first examine correlations between each indicator (NO2 and PM2.5, NDVI and distance to green and blue spaces).
 If these are highly correlated (R>0.80), only one variable will be included in regression models.
 We also test for multicollinearity between covariates.

 Analyses will first be conducted separately within each cohort.
 We will then examine the consistency in exposure-outcome associations across cohorts.
-If there is sufficient homogeneity between results, we will pool effect estimates using study-level meta-analysis.
+If there is sufficient homogeneity between results, we will pool effect estimates using study-level meta-analysis with random effects of cohort/study area.
+You need to add interactions between exposures

 As previous research has suggested that SEP may be an effect modifier of the association between environmental exposures and maternal depression we also aim explore this.
 [15] However, given that our outcome is binary and prevalence is relatively rare we will are unlikely to have power to test this within each cohort.